 § 873.
-Assumption of package travel contract
+Transfer of package contract

 - (1) The traveller may, until the start of the journey, transfer his or her rights and obligations arising from the contract to another person who satisfies all the conditions applicable to the package.
-If the traveller informs the tour operator or retailer of the transfer in a good time before the start of the journey, the tour operator is deemed to have granted consent for the assumption of the contract. - (2) In the case specified in subsection (1) of this section, the transferee and transferor of the package shall be jointly and severally liable for payment of the price of the package and for any additional costs arising from such transfer of the contract.
+If the traveller informs the tour operator or retailer of the transfer on a durable medium in a good time before the start of the journey, the tour operator is deemed to have granted consent for the assumption of the contract.
+Notice given at the latest seven days before the start of the package shall in any event be deemed to be a reasonable period. - (2) In the case specified in subsection (1) of this section, the transferee and transferor of the package shall be jointly and severally liable for payment of the outstanding part of the price of the package and for any potential additional fees, charges and other costs arising from the transfer of the contract. - (3) Those costs relating to the transfer of the contract must not be unreasonable and must not exceed the actual costs incurred by the tour operator due to the transfer of the package contract.
+The tour operator shall inform the transferor about the actual costs of the transfer and provide the transferor with proof of the additional fees, charges or other costs arising from the transfer of the package contract.